thetabloom/career-development-curriculum/module_one/dtr_guidelines_memo.md

 Group Member Names: Laura Shamus, Lindsey Wilhite

 Project Expectations: What does each group member hope to get out of this project?

-To learn about how to wprk with another human, to create proper git flow, and to hone our coding skills.
+To learn about how to work with another human, to create proper git flow, and to hone our coding skills.

 Goals and expectations: Github work flow, Fine tune, JS, and Dom manipulation and CSS Grid.